 cover personal property in storage

 Insure your house, not the land under it.
-After a disaster, the land is still there.
 If you don't subtract the value of the land when deciding how much homeowner's insurance to buy, you will pay more than you should.

 Make certain you purchase enough coverage to replace what is insured.
-"Replacement" coverage gives you the money to rebuild your home and replace its contents.
-An "Actual Cash Value" policy is cheaper but pays only what your property is worth at the time of loss, minus depreciation for age and wear.
+"Replacement Cost Coverage" gives you the money to rebuild your home and replace its contents.
+An "Actual Cash Value" policy is cheaper but pays the difference between your property's worth at the time of loss minus the depreciation for age and wear.

 Ask about special coverage you might need.
 You may have to pay extra for computers, cameras, jewelry, art, antiques, musical instruments, stamp collections, etc.